B2B Go-to-Market Strategy Trends 2025

 B2B software companies are moving from feature-based to outcome-based pricing structures.
 Forrester's 2024 pricing strategy report indicates that 56% of enterprise software partners now offer outcome-based pricing options, up from 23% in 2022.

 Sales teams must develop business consulting skills beyond product demonstration.
-Marketing teams need case studies and ROI calculators that show measurable business outcomes. client success teams become responsible for outcome tracking and value realization reporting.
+Marketing teams need case studies and ROI calculators that show measurable business outcomes.
+Client success teams become responsible for outcome tracking and value realization reporting.

 What breaks if you ignore this: Your feature-based pricing commoditizes your solution while value-based competitors command premium pricing by tying costs directly to business outcomes that buyers can justify to their boards.

-Trend 12: Flexible engagement Terms Address Economic Uncertainty
+Trend 12: Flexible Engagement Terms Address Economic Uncertainty

 What breaks if you ignore this: Your rigid contracts become deal-breakers during economic uncertainty while flexible competitors win business by adapting terms to buyer constraints and market conditions.